-In 2003, after sixteen years of practicing law, Scott and his family headed to Eden Theological Seminary in St. Louis, MO where he earned a Masters of Divinity degree.
+In 2003, after sixteen years of practicing law, Scott and his family headed to Eden Theological Seminary in St. Louis, MO, where he earned a Master of Divinity degree.

-Scott’s ministry includes not just sermons on peace and justice, but also work on peace and justice issues, especially those relating to LGBTQ+, Women, Blacks, Indigenous, People of Color and the poor.
-In 2012 he received a distinguished Lilly Grant Sabbatical award to study peace with peace educator and Peace Village founder the Reverend Charles Busch.
-In 2014, his first summer in Ohio, Scott started Ohio’s first Peace Village, a children’s interfaith peace camp which he continues to co-direct.
-In 2016, while working on overcoming racism, the United Church of Christ national news covered some of his interfaith civil rights leadership including the formation of an ongoing Overcoming Racism class and an annual interfaith Martin Luther King Jr. Service.
-In 2018 Scott was locally honored with the 2018 Spirit of Vision award for his civil rights efforts, and also served as the keynote speaker at the Legacy Committee, Kenyon College and Mount Vernon Nazarene University Martin Luther King Celebration.
+Scott’s ministry includes not just sermons on peace and justice but also work on peace and justice issues, especially those relating to LGBTQ+, Women, Blacks, Indigenous People of Color, and the poor.
+In 2012, he received a distinguished Lilly Grant Sabbatical award to study peace with peace educator and Peace Village founder the Reverend Charles Busch.
+In 2014, his first summer in Ohio, Scott started Ohio’s first Peace Village, a children’s interfaith peace camp, which he continues to co-direct.
+In 2016, while working on overcoming racism, the United Church of Christ national news covered some of his interfaith civil rights leaders, including the formation of an ongoing Overcoming Racism class and an annual interfaith Martin Luther King Jr. Service.
+In 2018 Scott was locally honored with the 2018 Spirit of Vision award for his civil rights efforts and also served as the keynote speaker at the Legacy Committee, Kenyon College, and Mount Vernon Nazarene University Martin Luther King Celebration.
 He has also served as a panelist at both of the colleges’ conversations on racism and at Miami University’s “Better Together Week.”
-In October of 2020 Scott’s continuing efforts with the interfaith Overcoming Racism course once again made the UCC national news.
-In the summer of 2020 Scott led the gathering of an interfaith group of clergy in a vigil in our church courtyard before they marched in a George Floyd Protest.
-A photo of Scott and his wife, Nancy, in that protest was picked up by the Associated Press and published around the nation (see below).
-The year 2021 started off with Scott on a panel with two other pastors and the mayor in a webinar conversation about faith communities’ responses to race issues (here is a link to that webinar: https://www.youtube.com/watch?v=Rsd7H2RP83A&feature=youtu.be).
+In October 2020, Scott’s continuing efforts with the interfaith Overcoming Racism course once again made the UCC national news.
+In the summer of 2020, Scott led the gathering of an interfaith group of clergy in a vigil in our church courtyard before they marched in a George Floyd Protest.
+A photo of Scott and his wife, Nancy, in that protest, was picked up by the Associated Press and published around the nation (see below).
+The year 2021 started off with Scott on a panel with two other pastors and the mayor in a webinar conversation about faith communities’ responses to race issues.
+View Webinar.

 Scott’s theology is progressive and Bible-based.
-He takes very seriously Jesus’ supreme commandment, to love God, and to love our neighbors, and Micah 6’s claim that what God requires of us is to seek justice, love kindness and walk humbly with our God.
-Another set of verses he relies on a lot in ministry is Matthew 25: 31-46 where we learn the Son of Man is in the least among us.
+He takes Jesus’ supreme commandment very seriously, to love God and to love our neighbors, and Micah 6’s claims that what God requires of us is to seek justice, love kindness and walk humbly with our God.
+Another set of verses he relies on a lot in ministry is Matthew 25: 31-46, where we learn the Son of Man is in the least among us.

-In addition to working on worship, Scott contunues to work on justice and peace issues, and to teach and provide care and compassion to those in need.
+In addition to working on worship, Scott continues to work on justice and peace issues and to teach and provide care and compassion to those in need.
 He also leads a UCC clergy support group and a local Overcoming Racism project.
-He serves on the board of The Winter Sanctuary, the board of the Knox Alliance for Racial Equality (KARE) and the board of Theatre Roundtable.
-Scott has also recently been working with others to bring an LGBTQ+ support group, to the area.
+He serves on the board of The Winter Sanctuary, the board of the Knox Alliance for Racial Equality (KARE), and the board of Theatre in the Round.
+Scott has also recently been working with others to bring an LGBTQ+ support group to the area.
 He has served on conference/association Church and Ministry committees and has successfully mentored UCC ordinands in Florida and Ohio.
 He also helps serve Hot Meals at our church to those in need and finds time to run Community Family Players.

 Scott began his call at First Congregational United Church of Christ on November 1, 2013.